mohammednabi/memo-social-v2/README.md

 # MEMO Social Sedia App

-Memo is a social media app that is cloned from instagram with different style
+Memo is a social media app that lets you to uplaod some posts with your media like images or video , and upload some reels to share it with puplic and some stories